astaugaard/reasymotion/README.md

 ```

 # Commands

+## Underlying Commands
 **reasymotion-selection**: runs reasymotion to keep one of your current selections
+**reasymotion-selection-expand**: runs reasymotion to expand the selection described in it's first argument using one of your current selections

+## Basic Movement Commands
 **reasymotion-on-letter-to-letter**: allows you to input a letter then it will start reasymotion to try to jump to an instance of that letter

 **reasymotion-on-letter-to-word**: the same thing as reasymotion-on-letter-to-letter, but instead only selects letters at the start of a word